Does the weight and size of the balls ever vary much, and does it have an effect?

 “Ball Weight and Size Difference Effects – Part I” (BD, February, 2012) and “Ball Weight and Size Difference Effects – Part II” (BD, March, 2012) also cover ball-weight-difference effects in detail.
 Here’s another article from Bob Jewett (BD, December ’05) on the topic.

-Generally, with older balls, the cue ball (CB) will be slightly smaller and lighter than the object balls (OBs) because it takes more abuse and wears faster as a result.
+Generally, with older balls, the cue ball (CB) will be slightly smaller and lighter than the object balls (OBs) because it takes more abuse.
+It wears down from the cue tip constantly hitting it with abrasive chalk on its surface, from sliding on the table cloth (especially if it is dirty with abrasive chalk dust), and from hitting OBs and cushions shot after shot.
+The CB wears faster as a result.
 However, if a new CB is used with an older set of OBs, the CB will be slightly heavier because only the OBs will have wear.
-On many coin-operated tables in bars (i.e., “bar boxes”), the CB is often heavier and/or larger than the other balls to help the ball-return mechanism distinguish the CB from the others.
+On many old coin-operated tables in bars (i.e., “bar boxes”), the CB was often heavier and/or larger than the other balls to help the ball-return mechanism distinguish the CB from the others.

 When the CB is heavier, it is easier to follow and tougher to draw.
 With a cut shot, the CB will go forward of the tangent line; and with a stop shot, the CB will drift forward some.
 This effect is called “smash through.”
 A heavier CB will also squirt slightly less.